 When Brad Madson of Edina, Minnesota, retired early, he decided he wanted a cat.
 A friend told him about a feline leukemia kitty named Minnie Mae at an area shelter.
 The cat had been fearful with shelter staff, but when Brad came to see her, she came out and gave him head butts.
 “I knew she was meant to be with me,” Brad says.
 “I consulted with my veterinarian, who helped explain Minnie Mae’s health challenges.
 We now have a plan to keep her healthy.”

-Why TWO is better than one!
+Why TWO cats are better than one!

 Two felines can socialize and expend their energy on each other, rather than on you or your furniture.